SHI Stadium: Attendance records

 The stadium attendance records were repeatedly broken throughout the 2006 and 2007 football seasons as the football program experienced a drastic resurgence.
 On October 18, 2007, a record 44,267 spectators attended a game in which the Scarlet Knights played against the then #2 ranked South Florida Bulls.
 The Scarlet Knights would go on to win that game, and the attendance on that night would be the highest prior to the 2008–2009 stadium expansion.

-The new attendance record was set in the 2014 Big Ten Conference opener against Penn State, when 53,774 people packed the venue to witness the first game in Big Ten Conference play after transferring from the American Athletic Conference before the 2014 season.
-This record still stands today.
+The current attendance record was set in the 2025 Blackout match-up against Iowa.
+55,942 spectators watched Rutgers lose 38-28 in a close affair at the hands of the Hawkeyes.
 The top five games in terms of attendance at Rutgers Stadium are listed below:

-Other events
+Rutgers men's Lacrosse hold the attendance record in SHI Stadium outside of football.
+They set their attendance record on April 16, 2023 with a number of 5,823 people in attendance in an 11-8 loss to Maryland.

 In addition to football, SHI Stadium has been the home of Rutgers' men's and women's lacrosse teams since 2014.

 The stadium has also hosted NCAA tournament soccer and lacrosse games, including the NCAA Division I Men's Lacrosse Championship games in 1998, 2001, and 2002.
 It is also worth noting that, prior to 1994, the original Rutgers Stadium hosted the NCAA Division I Men's Lacrosse Championship games in 1974, 1978, 1983, 1987, and 1990.

 On September 25, 2005, Rutgers Stadium was the site of a lecture delivered by the Dalai Lama.

 The stadium was a host venue for the 1995 U.S. Cup soccer tournament and hosted Colombia vs. Nigeria on June 17, 1995 and the United States vs. Colombia on June 25, 1995.

 As of the 2019-20 school year, SHI Stadium is one of two venues that host championship games in the NJSIAA state football playoffs (MetLife Stadium is the other).
 The stadium hosts all South region group championship games as well as any North region games that are played in December, as well as games for parochial group champions depending on geography.
 SHI Stadium hosts games on Friday nights, Saturday afternoons, and Sunday afternoons during the two championship weekends.

 Every year in October, Rutgers Stadium hosts USBands Marching Band New Jersey State Championships.

 Since 2011, University Commencement has been held in SHI Stadium each May.
 On May 15, 2016, President Barack Obama addressed the class of 2016 and received an honorary degree of laws.
 Over 50,000 guests and graduates attended this historic day to celebrate the 250th Anniversary Commencement.